 You must also earn less than the income level deemed by the SSA as being substantially and gainfully employed.
 This level is called the SGA, or substantially gainful activity.
 If you earn more per month than the maximum SGA allowed for a household of your size, you may not be eligible for disability benefits.

-The age metric is based on your official SSA retirement age and is used to determine your eligibility for benefits.
+The SSDI age requirements are based on your official SSA retirement age and are used to determine your eligibility for benefits.
 You must be below your official retirement age to be eligible for benefits.
 Your retirement age is the age when Social Security Disability will stop unless you start receiving benefits earlier, which we will discuss in the next section.